 Prepping a turkey and filling it with stuffing for Thanksgiving is always a lot of work.
 If you’re looking for an easier solution to the traditional dish, we’ve got a recipe that’ll work for you!
 Our crockpot chicken and stuffing come with the classic Thanksgiving flavors.
-Best of all, it’s an enticing one-pot meal.
-If you’re looking for more simple one-pot meals, give our other crockpot recipes a shot for the holidays.
-Whip up some Dr. Pepper and brown sugar glazed crockpot ham or this flavorful crockpot turkey breast.
+Best of all, it’s an enticing one pot meal.
+For other crockpot recipes you can try, check out our recipe for Dr. Pepper and brown sugar glazed crockpot ham or for this flavorful crockpot turkey breast.

 Tips on Making Crockpot Chicken and Stuffing

 This crockpot chicken and stuffing is a whole, healthy meal in one dish!
-You really can’t go wrong with chicken crockpot recipes especially on the busiest of days.
-Just pop them into your slow cooker and let it do the work.
-Before doing that though, here are some tips to help you get started on this recipe:
+You really can’t go wrong with this recipe especially on the busiest of days.
+Just pop the ingredients into your slow cooker and let it do the work.
+Meanwhile, here are some tips to help you get started on this recipe:

-- While we use chicken breasts for this recipe, you can also use chicken thighs.
-Thigh meat stays more tender and juicy in the slow cooker.
-Both crockpot chicken breasts or thighs are healthy and delicious.
+- While we’re using chicken breasts for this recipe, you can also use chicken thighs.
+Thigh meat actually stays more tender and juicy in the slow cooker.
+Both cuts make a healthy and delicious crockpot dish.

 - Serve your tasty chicken and stuffing with brown gravy.
 Pair it with this dish for a more filling meal.